-In 2006-2007, Cougill served as an assistant coach at Joliet Junior College in Joliet, IL.
+In 2006-07, Cougill served as an assistant coach at Joliet Junior College in Joliet, IL.
 Joliet, a perennial powerhouse in the Div III NJCAA ranks saw back to back trips to the Junior College World Series, finishing 3rd in ‘06 and runner up in ’07.

-Cougill spent one season as an assistant coach at his alma mater, Western Illinois University in Macomb, IL.
+Following graduation, Cougill spent one season as an assistant coach at his alma mater, Western Illinois University in Macomb, IL.
 He served as the infield coach on a team that finished second in the Mid-Continent Conference and one game away from earning an NCAA Division I Regional birth.

 From 2001-2002, Cougill played at Joliet Junior College for hall of fame coach Wayne King, where he earned All-Conference honors in both his freshman and sophomore campaigns.
 He then transferred to Western Illinois University where he played for the late Stan Hyman.
 Cougill was named to the All Mid-Continent Conference team in 2003 and 2004.
 Cougill left his mark at WIU finishing his career amongst the top of the record books in single season hits, runs scored, and career batting average.